 Sharon Osbourne has appeared in the hugely popular ‘Dave’s Epic Strut’ commercial (see below) for MoneySupermarket.com.
 Jean-Claude Van Damme’s been in the Coors Light ads for quite some time, and recently we’ve been spotting Harvey Keitel in Direct Line ads (reprising his Winston Wolfe role), Al Pacino in adverts for Sky and even Hollywood heavyweight Sylvester Stallone in, of all things, an ad for Warburtons bread.

-Now Vinnie Jones (who first appeared in an ad showing people who to do CPR properly for the British Heart Foundation a few years ago) is back on the small screen, this time signing up to be the face of a TV campaign for Kik e-cigarettes.
+Now Vinnie Jones (who first appeared in an ad showing people how to do CPR properly for the British Heart Foundation a few years ago) is back on the small screen, this time signing up to be the face of a TV campaign for Kik e-cigarettes.

 Of course celebrities in advertising are not a new phenomenon to improve advertising effectiveness but the difference now is that they are often coupled with the often bizarre juxtaposition of the ads themselves (think Joan Collins in classic Snickers advert in the men’s dressing room).
 Did you ever think you’d see Sly Stallone on your TV advertising bread?
 And not just any bread, but bread made from a bakery in Bolton?
 Nope, neither did we.